mjhashemian/persian-numbers-input/readme.md

 ## Prerequisites

-This project requires NodeJS (version 8 or later) and NPM.
+This project requires NodeJS (version 12 or later) and NPM.
-[Node](http://nodejs.org/) and [NPM](https://npmjs.org/) are really easy to install. reactjs or ts
+[Node](http://nodejs.org/) and [NPM](https://npmjs.org/) are really easy to install.

 ```sh
 $ npm -v && node -v